kaspanet/rusty-kaspa/kaspad/src/domain/consensus/processes/Parallel Processing.md

 I suggest we split the staging/writes during header processing into two categories: (i) writes that are append-only, meaning they only affect store data related to the currently processed block (for instance ghostdag data store, headers store, header status store, finality and merge root stores, windows stores -- all support this property); (ii) writes that modify state of other shared data (reachability reindexing, block relations children).

 It seems to me that only DAG related write data is not append-only.
 So I suggest moving reachability and relations writes to a new processing unit named "Header DAG processing".
-This unit will support adding multiple blocks at one call to the reachability tree by performing a single reindexing for all (can be easily supported).
+This unit will support adding multiple blocks at one call to the reachability tree by performing a single reindexing for all (can be easily supported by current algos).

 ### Block processing parallelism